 - the court wants to help a person addicted to alcohol not to drink by providing a deterrent.

 The SCRAM device (Secure Continuous Remote Alcohol Monitor) is able to detect the concentration of alcohol in your blood through your skin (transdermally).
-It does not monitor where you are like a GPS monitor does.
+It doesn’t track your location, unlike a GPS monitor.

 If a person consumes alcohol, the device will notify the monitoring agency, which will then notify the court.

-Yes, at times.
-That can be expensive, so courts tend to avoid placing multiple devices on offenders, but if a court wants to ensure both that a person avoids a certain area, and does not drink, both devices may be installed on an offender.
+Sometimes courts will require multiple kinds of devices.
+That can be expensive, so courts tend to avoid placing multiple devices on offenders, but if a court wants to ensure both that a person avoids a particular area and does not drink, both devices may be installed on an offender.

 While on supervision with a device, you may be restricted from: